sangsani/Project/README.md

 - Backspace : Return to MENU
 - Q or Enter : QUIT

+**How to change DIFFICULTY-LEVEL**
+- Press 1: EASY, 2:NORMAL, 3:HARD
+- You can change it only in MENU

 ### Obstacle
 - If you touch Cactus, Bird : Game End
 - If you touch Dog : Your score lose 200 pts, Game End